 - 433MHz transmitter connected to one GPIO pin to control wireless power sockets

-- Relay modul connected to GPIO pins, for each relay one GPIO pin, selfmade main voltage wiring
+- Relay module connected to GPIO pins, for each relay one GPIO pin, self-made main voltage wiring

 - TCP/IP based power switch sockets